-- 10. Copy of the quarterly financial reports submitted to the Charter Schools Office - 11.
-Copy of curriculum and other educational materials given to the Charter Schools Office - 12.
-Copy of school improvement plan (if required) - 13.
-Copies of facility leases, mortgages, modular leases and/or deeds - 14.
+- 13. Copies of facility leases, mortgages, modular leases and/or deeds - 14.
 Copies of equipment leases - 15.
 Proof of ownership for Academy owned vehicles and portable buildings - 16.
 Copy of Academy Board approved ESP Agreement(s) - 17.
 Copy of Academy Board approved services contract(s) - 18.
 Office of Fire Safety certificate of occupancy for all Academy facilities - 19.
 MDE letter of continuous use (if required) - 20.
 Local County Health Department food service permit (if required) - 21.
 Asbestos inspection report and Asbestos management plan (if required) - 22.
 Boiler inspection certificate and lead based paint survey (if required) - 23.
 Phase 1 environmental report (if required) - 24.
 List of current Academy teachers and school administrators with names and addresses and their individual salaries as submitted to the Registry of Educational Personnel - 25.
 Copies of administrator and teacher certificates or permits for all current administrative and teaching staff - 26.
-Evidence of fingerprinting, criminal back-ground and record checks and unprofessional conduct check required by the Code for all Academy teachers and administrators - 27.
+Evidence of fingerprinting, criminal background and record checks and unprofessional conduct check required by the Code for all Academy teachers and administrators - 27.
 Academy Board approved policies - 28.
 Copy of the annual financial audit and any management letters issued to the Academy Board - 29.
 Proof of insurance as required by the Contract - 30.
 Any other information specifically required under the Code

-- B. Information to Be Made Publicly Available by the ESP.
-The following information is specifically included within the types of information available to the Academy by the Educational Service Provider (if any) in accordance with Section 12.17(b) of the Terms and Conditions: - 1.
-Any information needed by the Academy in order to comply with its obligations to disclose the information listed under Section 5.01(A) above
+B. Information to Be Made Publicly Available by the ESP.
+The following information is specifically included within the types of information available to the Academy by the Educational Service Provider (if any) in accordance with Section 12.17(b) of the Terms and Conditions:

+1. Any information needed by the Academy in order to comply with its obligations to disclose the information listed under Section 5.01(A) above.
+Tab 5